RozhakXD/Teraloads/README.md

 ### Why failed to download?

-- Because the folder to be downloaded is empty or not available in the file.
+- You entered the wrong Terabox link or it no longer works.
 - Maybe because the download link has expired or the content is private.
 - Please repeat using "AIRPLANE MODE" before you enter the Terabox link.